CMSgov/beneficiary-fhir-data/docs/rfcs/0022-beneficiary-merging.md

 > EDB has a concept of an "equatable" BIC change.
 > When an equatable BIC change occurs, a cross reference ID is generated.
 > A BIC change from 'B' (wife) to 'D' (widow) is an example of an equatable BIC change.
-> Non-equatable BIC changes only happen under erronous conditions.
+> Non-equatable BIC changes only happen under erroneous conditions.

 It's not explicitly stated, but I expect a cross-reference ID _should_ also be generated for non-equatable BIC changes and I have observed some instances of this.